DokterW/fupr/README.md

 ### Changelog

+#### 2017-10-04
+* Added new commands, install & search, because why not.

 #### 2017-10-03
-* Before doing an upgrade a check for a decided date and if you have upgraded already is done, then default to a regular system update.
+* Before doing an upgrade a check for a decided date and if you have upgraded already, then default to a regular system update.
 * Checks if you are root or not, if not, sudo is added to update/upgrade commands.

 #### 2017-10-02